miklosme/papers/src/app/home.md

+# Daily Digest (April 7, 2025)

+Hold onto your neural networks, AI enthusiasts!
+We've got a smorgasbord of cutting-edge research to dive into today.
+Let's start with a breakthrough in [multi-robot coordination](https://papers.miklos.dev/2504.03126) that's tackling the age-old problem of herding cats...
+I mean, robots.
+Using a Linear Quadratic Gaussian approach, researchers have developed a control strategy that keeps robots in sync even when their GPS is on the fritz.
+It's like giving your Roombas a collective sense of direction!

+But wait, there's more!
+Ever wish your AI could read the room?
+Well, [KnowSelf](https://papers.miklos.dev/2504.03553) is here to grant that wish.
+This novel approach teaches LLMs to recognize when they need to put on their thinking cap, tap into external knowledge, or just wing it.
+It's like giving your AI a situational awareness superpower!

+Now, let's talk liability.
+As AI agents get smarter, the question of [who's responsible when things go sideways](https://papers.miklos.dev/2504.03255) is becoming more pressing than ever.
+This paper dives deep into the legal quagmire of AI agency, exploring everything from task delegation to the potential for AI deception.
+It's a must-read for anyone who doesn't want their AI assistant to become their cellmate!

+For the programmers in the house, we've got a game-changer.
+[Data Spatial Programming](https://papers.miklos.dev/2504.03109) is evolving to make your apps scale seamlessly from single-user to multi-user, local to distributed, without changing a line of code.
+It's like giving your application a growth spurt without the awkward teenage phase!

+In the world of social learning, researchers are examining how [Word-of-Mouth information propagation](https://papers.miklos.dev/2504.02913) affects the accuracy of sequential learning.
+Spoiler alert: it's great for latecomers, not so much for early birds.
+It's like a game of telephone, but with potentially world-changing consequences!

+Now, let's burst some bubbles.
+A critical review suggests that [LLMs might not be the magic bullet for agent-based modeling](https://papers.miklos.dev/2504.03274) we hoped for.
+While they make agents chattier, they also make validation trickier.
+It's a sobering reminder that sometimes, more realistic doesn't mean more scientific.

+But don't despair!
+We've got groundbreaking work on [decentralized multi-agent systems](https://papers.miklos.dev/2504.03353) that are learning to communicate and coordinate like never before.
+It's like watching a swarm of AI agents develop their own secret language and teamwork skills!

+Finally, for those times when your LLM feels like a fish out of water, [SynWorld](https://papers.miklos.dev/2504.03561) is here to help.
+This framework lets LLMs explore and learn in virtual scenarios, honing their skills before tackling the real world.
+It's like sending your AI to a training montage in The Matrix!

+That's all for now, folks.
+Keep those algorithms humming, and we'll see you next time in the fast-paced world of AI research!

 # Daily Digest (April 4, 2025)

 Buckle up, AI enthusiasts!
 We've got a treasure trove of cutting-edge research to dive into today.
 Let's start with a mind-bending exploration of [competitive hypothesis testing](https://papers.miklos.dev/2504.02743) between AI agents.
 Imagine two AIs trying to outsmart each other while solving a puzzle.
 The twist?
 They're better off being unpredictable in their communication, randomly mixing truth and lies.
 But here's the kicker - they perform best by mostly ignoring what the other says!
 It's a fascinating dance of deception and self-reliance.